 The Trading Post is maintained for the camper's convenience.
-Available items include handicraft items, scout equipment, t-shirts, gifts, gadgets, candy, ice cream, soft drinks, and an assortment of snacks.
-The Trading Post will be open from 9am to 12pm and 1pm to 5pm daily.
-Evening hours are 7pm to 8:30pm with changes due to special events.
-Scouts will have time built into the schedule where they will have the opportunity to visit the Trading Post.
+Available items include handicraft items, scout equipment, t-shirts, gifts, gadgets, ice cream, drinks, and an assortment of snacks.
+The Trading Post will generally be open from 9:00-11:30 am and 1:00-5:30 pm daily during resident camp and from 9:00 am to 5:30 pm during day camp.
+Evening hours are 7:00-9:00 pm with changes due to special events.
+Scouts will have time built into the schedule to visit the Trading Post.
+Typically, \$20-\$40 is a recommended amount to be sent with a scout.